cwt/fts5-icu-tokenizer/README.md

 ## Legacy FTS5 v1 Implementation (Deprecated)

 The original FTS5 v1 implementation is still available for backward compatibility, but it is deprecated and no longer recommended for new projects.
-It does not fully comply with the current FTS5 API specifications.
+It uses the older FTS5 tokenizer API which lacks several important features.

 To use the legacy v1 implementation, load the v1 library files: